unravelin/ravelinjs/CONTRIBUTING.md

 * Open the GitHub release page with some contents pre-filled.

-The GitHub release should have New Features and/or Bug Fixes headings in the style of previous releases, and ideally some nice works about one of the many Ravelin pets.
+The GitHub release should have New Features and/or Bug Fixes headings in the style of previous releases.
+Finally, you should run `npm run release` and drag the files from `./releases/ravelinjs-$vers` into the assets section of the GitHub release.